-There are different sorts of effect cymbals like China, Splash, O-zone and many more.
-You can also find two cymbals combined together as a Stack
+There are different sorts of effect cymbals like China, cymbals with holes aka O-zone cymbals, and many more.
+You can also find two cymbals combined together as a Stack.

-The larger the cymbal, the louder the sound, it is as simply as that.
-Ride and hi-hat are rhythm cymbals, and the others are used to accent some note or parts of the song.
-The purpose of the cymbal also depends on the music genre.
-Some cymbals are great for metal but not for jazz.
+The larger the cymbal, the louder the sound, it is as simple as that.
+Ride cymbal and hi-hat are rhythm cymbals, and the others are used to accent some notes or parts of the song.

 - Bright – high pitch